Limit orders can now be submitted through our UI, API, or smart contract.

 Canceling a Limit Order

 If you want to cancel a limit order before it has been executed, then click on "Cancel" and confirm in your wallet.
-As mentioned above, cancellations are done on-chain so this will carry a gas fee.
+As mentioned above, cancellations are done on-chain so you will need to pay a gas fee.

 There’s also a reduce-only option for limit orders, which can be used whenever you want to strictly reduce the size of an open position.
-For example, if you are long ETH-USD, you can use a reduce-only order to sell to make sure it only partially or fully close the existing long position.
+For example, if you are long ETH-USD, you can use a reduce-only order to sell to make sure it only partially or fully closes the existing long position.
+This would prevent a short from opening in the event the position was liquidated or otherwise reduced in size prior to the limit order executing.

 To submit a reduce-only limit order, you must already have an existing position for a given asset.